-The categories range from Best Entry-Level Grinder, up to our Favorite Grinder for Single Dosing.
-We’ll have picks for Best Values in Prosumer Level and Home Use grinders, and our choice for the Best Multi-Purpose Grinder, which works for multiple brewing methods and give decent results for espresso.
-Along with our top grinders in each category, we’ll have some honorable mentions for your consideration.
+The categories range from Best Entry-Level Coffee Grinder, up to our Favorite Grinder for Single Dosing.
+We’ll have picks for Best Values in Prosumer Level and Home Use grinders, and our choice for the Best Multi-Purpose Grinder, which works for multiple brewing methods and gives decent results for espresso.
+Along with our top coffee grinders in each category, we’ll have some honorable mentions for your consideration.

-Our picks and opinions are based on our staff’s experience testing, using, and servicing most every available grinder and real-world feedback from our customers.
-Our technicians service hundreds of grinders every year, and we work directly with manufacturers on grinder design and upgrades like with the E37Z-Hero.
+Our picks and opinions are based on our staff’s experience testing, using, and servicing most every available coffee grinder, and real-world feedback from our customers.
+Our technicians service hundreds of grinders every year, and we work directly with manufacturers on grinder design and upgrades.

 Now, you may have opinions of your own.
 And as always we’d love to hear them.
 So whether you agree or disagree with ours, please let us know what you think.

 Best Budget Coffee Grinder - Eureka Mignon Facile